Source: Ch 9 News Adelaide, 7 March 2022

 Covering the 10-year span from 2011-2021, we analysed the changes in residential tree canopy across 281 suburbs in Adelaide.* Rather than a comparison across only two dates, which risks artefacts in one date skewing the result, we used seasonally-matched data from nine distinct points in time across the decade to confirm any trends.

 We’ve received some questions along the way, including how we arrived at the numbers.
-This blog — part one in a series of three — provides the technical background, and answers some of the key questions.
+This blog — part one in a series of four — provides the technical background, and answers some of the key questions.
 A link to part 2 of the series is provided at the end of this article.

 The technical back-story for the previous national study is also worth a read as it gives good background for the Nearmap artificial intelligence capability, and the fundamentals of the analysis.